DigiPlush/bot_dTH/readme.md

 TH auto farm bot using computer vision and automated computer actions in python.

->[!CAUTION]
->Please note that this project is still a WIP and therefore might not work on every configuratiuon

 >[!IMPORTANT]
+>Important announcement for any Ankama employee stumbling on this repo:
->Project built for educational purpose only and not to generate a single k$.
+>This project built is for educational purpose only.
+I did not generated any kamas neither shared the code, I love the game and wish not to deregulate its economy.
 >Going public since last update made TH farming obsolete, I don't mind farmers accessing the code anymore
+>
+>Anyway, I'm looking for a job so read this as a motivation letter :p

+>[!CAUTION]
-This project uses Ganymede to fetch destinations so it is required to install and launch Ganymede first
+>Please note that this project is still a WIP and therefore might not work on every configuratiuon This project uses Ganymede to fetch destinations so it is required to install and launch Ganymede first

 ## Requirements